Snehamistri/colour_detection/README.md

 # colour_detection
-task 01 : colour detection in an image
+task 01 : colour detection in an image intern at "the sparks foundation"